-Yellow recycling bags are available from Progressive Waste Solutions, from the Regional Landfill, from the RDN Administration and your local municipal offic.
+Yellow recycling bags are available from Waste Connections of Canada, from the Regional Landfill, from the RDN Administration and your local municipal offic.
 There is no charge for yellow recycling bags.

 There are many drop-off recycling opportunities in the RDN.
 This link lists the depots accepting a wide range of RecycleBC items as well as soft plastic, household glass containers and Styrofoam packaging.
 Check the RDN on-line What Goes Where for where to take a wide range of other items not accepted at the curb.